Crumbl Chocolate Chip Cookies

 1. In a separate bowl, whisk together the dry ingredients (flour, cornstarch, baking soda, and salt).

-2. With the mixer running on low, gradually add the flour mixture to the creamed butter.
+2. With the mixer running on low, gradually add the flour mixture to the creamed butter on medium speed.
 Do not overmix.
 You want the dough to have a wet sand consistency that will hold together when pressed into a ball.

 3. Use a rubber spatula to fold in the chocolate chips.